 The court didn’t have to make that decision in this point as they argued that LAION is covered by the exceptions as it is mining information about images in the making of a dataset.
 But the court did discuss the applicability of the DSM to the training of a model, and to me it’s clear that they agree that the law as written also covers that.
 The court says:

-Apart from that, the current European legislator of the AI Act (Regulation (EU) 2024/1689 of June 13, 2024, OJ L of July 12, 2024, p.
-1) has clearly stated that the creation of data sets intended for training artificial neural networks is also subject to the limitation regulation of Art.
+Moreover, the current European legislator has clearly expressed in the AI Act (Regulation (EU) 2024/1689 of 13.06.2024, OJ L of 12.07.2024 p.
+1) that the creation of datasets intended for training artificial neural networks also falls under the limitation provision of Art.
 4 DSM-RL.
 According to Art.
-53 Para.
-1 lit. c AI Act, providers of AI models with a general purpose are obliged to provide a strategy, in particular for identifying and complying with a legal reservation asserted in accordance with Art.
-4 Para.
-3 DSM-RL.
-The fact that the creation of data sets intended for training artificial neural networks is also subject to the limitation provision of Art.
-4 of the DSM Directive also corresponds to the assessment of the German legislator in the context of the implementation of the aforementioned limitation provision in 2021…” (emphasis mine)
+53 para.
+1 lit. c of the AI Act, providers of AI models with general use are obliged to establish a strategy, particularly to identify and comply with a reservation of rights declared in accordance with Art.
+4 para.
+3 DSM-RL.” (emphasis mine)

 The court here is saying that while model training may not have been on the radar of the legislators in 2019, it certainly is now, and they use the AI Act as evidence of this.
 They point out that the AI Act clearly and unequivocally covers model training as this is the subject of some of the transparency provisions contained in the text, and that the AI Act is referring back to the reservation of rights contained in Art 4 of the DSM.
-I believe that this finally should settle the question once and for all.
+I believe that this finally should settle the question once and for all, and I am surprised that there is still any doubt left as to whether the exception covers training, when both the AI Act and this decision provide plenty of evidence that it does.
 The court also states that the DSM provisions are compatible with the three-step test, another argument that has been used against them.

 Wider implications of the case